Stuffed Twice-Baked Potatoes with Bacon

 Directions

-2. Lightly coat potatoes with olive oil (optional but makes the potato skins look better) and place on a baking sheet.
-Bake at 400-degrees for about 1 hour until fully cooked.
+1. Wash potatoes and peirce with a fork.
+Lightly coat the potatoes with olive oil and salt.
+Place on a baking sheet.
+Bake at 400°F for about 1 hour or until fully cooked.
 Note: To save time you can cook the bacon on a parchment paper lined cookie sheet alongside the potatoes.
-Place bacon in single layer on parchment paper and bake at 400-degrees for 25-30 minutes or desired crispiness.
+Bake bacon at 400°F for about 25 minutes.

-5. When cool enough to handle, cut the potatoes in half lengthwise and scoop out the inside potato into the bowl with the filling mixture.
+2. When cool enough to handle, cut the potatoes in half lengthwise and scoop out the insides of each potato into a mixing bowl.
 Leave a little potato on the inside edges of the skins.
 This will help the skins hold their shape.
+Set the potato skins aside in a greased baking dish.

 Leave a Reply